Qpher

 10. Security Measures

-We implement the following security measures to protect your data: (a) all data in transit is encrypted via TLS 1.2+ (TLS 1.3 preferred), (b) all data at rest is encrypted, including PQC private keys encrypted with AES-256-GCM, (c) passwords are hashed with bcrypt (cost factor >= 12), (d) API keys are stored as HMAC-SHA256 hashes, never in plaintext, (e) application-level tenant isolation ensures no cross-tenant data access, (f) a zero trust policy engine evaluates every API request, (g) audit logs track all security-relevant operations with 180-day retention, and (h) the platform undergoes annual penetration testing by an independent third-party firm.
+We implement the following security measures to protect your data: (a) all data in transit is encrypted via TLS 1.2+ (TLS 1.3 preferred), (b) all data at rest is encrypted, including PQC private keys encrypted with AES-256-GCM, (c) passwords are hashed with bcrypt (cost factor >= 12), (d) API keys are stored as HMAC-SHA256 hashes, never in plaintext, (e) application-level tenant isolation ensures no cross-tenant data access, (f) a zero trust policy engine evaluates every API request, (g) audit logs track all security-relevant operations and are append-only and retained indefinitely (see Section 7.1), and (h) all changes to security-critical components require peer code review before deployment.
+Independent third-party penetration testing and SOC 2 Type II certification are planned as part of our enterprise-readiness roadmap and have not yet been performed.

 11. International Data Transfers